zhufuyi/sponge_doc/en/microservice-development-mysql.md

 <br>

-**(3) Adding Proto Files of the Target Microservice**
+**(3) Copy the Proto Files of the Target Microservice**

 Even though you can connect to the target microservice, you may not know which API interfaces of the target microservice can be called.
 You can use proto files to inform this service of the available API interfaces.

-Copy the `api/target_microservice_name/v1/xxx.proto` file from the target microservice code directory and move it to the `api` directory of this service.
-With the proto files of the target microservice, this service will know which API interfaces can be called.
+Copy the target microservice proto file and move it to the directory `api/target microservice name/v1` in this service.
+With the target microservice proto file, you can know what api interfaces are available to call in this service.

-Switch to the directory of this service, open the terminal, and execute the following command:
+If the target microservice was created with sponge, you can copy the proto file directly with the command, while microservices not created with sponge need to copy the proto file manually.

 ```bash
 # Copy proto files from other microservices to this service project.
 If there are multiple target microservice directories, separate them with commas.